How Do Land Surveys Work?

 Land surveys and plot plans are both done by a land surveyor.

 There are a few different types of property surveying beyond simple land surveys.
-Surveying property can be done for all of the following:
+Surveying property can be done for all of the following variety of reasons:

 - Floodplain surveys reveal lower-lying areas that could be at risk.
 If your home needs flood insurance, it can be costly.